alexandernc0043/ITSC-3155-Group3/Assignment 5-2 Design Sprint Day 1/Group Document.md

 7. A unique UI that displays the professor rating in relation to the course the user has selected
 8. A simple dropdown menu that will cleanly show every available course a professor has taught and information about the course.
 9. Rating confidence score: a number that indicates how reliable a score is.
 More reviews and moderation/approval of submitted reviews will boost this score.
 For example, a professor with a ⅕ rating but only 1 student review will have a low confidence score.
+10. Clean and simplistic UI, making things easy to find
+11. Shows the most favored and most critical reviews, all verified and real for professors to view
+12. Provides course information for students, allowing them to have reviews and course information all in one place
+13. Works with API's to provide a faster, easy to use, and more accurate search of courses